Jefferson’s view on Taxation

 Jefferson Vs Hamilton on the role of government

 When I was in high school and first read about the Hamilton and Jeffersonian views of America, I thought only hippies and people who did not understand economics would side with Jefferson.
-Clearly we needed a strong central bank, treasury and debt to finance the government, centralised financial markets.
+Clearly, we needed a strong central bank, treasury and debt to finance the government, centralized financial markets.
 Jeffersonian views of a libertarian America seemed too radical for me.
 I was 16 years old in high school when I thought that.
 Now that I have studied economics and lived in the world for at least 30 years, I realize the opposite.
 The government that governs least governs best.
 If the freedom and prosperity of the citizens are to be protected no or low taxes and debt are clearly the way to go.

 Economically speaking it is a question of who can spend your money better, you or the government?
 Why did Jeffersonian America prosper and not fall apart without taxation?
 The reason is what Jefferson wrote was correct.